EncodeClub-EVMBootcamp24Q4-Group2/project3/README.md

 - querying results
 Write a report with each function execution and the transaction hash, if successful, or the revert reason, if failed

-# Team Members & Invividual Project Submission Links
+# Members of Group 2

 Encode User IDs and GitHub usernames for group 2 members are below.